 Sympathy for the folk devil: Notes on thuggery

-Just as the bogeyman of colonial India – the Thug – was both racialised and criminalised, so too have been Black Lives Matter activists and those mobilised by the far-right, drawn in to false equivalence by elite politicians.
+Just as the bogeyman of colonial India – the Thug – was both racialised and criminalised, so too have Black Lives Matter activists and those mobilised by the far-right, been drawn in to false equivalence by elite politicians.

-By Sam-Lawton Westerland & Panos Theodoropoulos
+By Sam Button & Panos Theodoropoulos

 The summer just past saw Islamophobic riots spread like wildfire across the UK, the flames fanned through Facebook by Farage, Yaxley-Lennon and cronies.
 One of the most volatile far-right mobilizations in the UK was put down in short order by equally rapid community anti-racist organising.
 Starmer was quick to describe the rioters as 'thugs' and credit his law and order approach to the quelling of the rioting through police suppression.